rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Ecological succession.md

 **Differences to primary succession**:
 - Starts with a more complex pioneer community (e.g. annual herbaceous plants)
-	- Soil may contain seeds, roots and underground vegetative parts of plants.
-They can grow and develop into new plants when conditions become favourable.
+	- Soil may contain seeds, roots and underground vegetative parts of plants. <u>They are not damaged in the disturbance.</u>
+	- They can grow and develop into new plants when conditions become favourable.
 - Occurs more rapidly as soil already exists.